DPDK/dpdk/doc/guides/prog_guide/pdump_lib.rst

 Use Case: Packet Capturing
 --------------------------

-The DPDK ``app/pdump`` tool is developed based on this library to capture packets in DPDK.
+The DPDK ``app/dpdk-dumpcap`` utility uses this library to capture packets in DPDK.
-Users can use this as an example to develop their own packet capturing tools.